4Deepak/4Deepak/README.md

 - 👀 I’m interested in Data cleaning, analysis and visualisation.
 - 🌱 I’m currently learning Data Analysis using Python programming.
 - 💞️ I’m looking to collaborate on a compelling data analysis projects.
-A versatile individual with experience collecting, transforming, and organizing data for analysis to helpmake informed decisions.
+A versatile individual with experience collecting, transforming, and organizing data for analysis to help make informed decisions.
 - 📫 How to reach me ... alengthof@outlook.com